News & Views

 Appeal

 The decision of Market Court can be appealed to the Supreme Administrative Court.
-It should, however, be noted that the decision of the Market Court is considered only if the Supreme Administrative Court grants a leave of to appeal.
+It should, however, be noted that an appeal of the decision of the Market Court is considered only if the Supreme Administrative Court grants a leave to appeal.
 The application for leave to appeal and the appeal shall be made within 30 days of service of the decision of the Market Court.

 Key Differences to Civil Patent Litigation

-It should beno noted that the administrative process has some characteristics that differ from civil patent litigation.
+It should be noted that the administrative process has some characteristics that differ from civil patent litigation.
 In administrative proceedings, the court applies the principle of officiality, which means that the court has a broad duty to investigate the facts of a case of its own motion.
-The court may, for example, presentput questions to the parties or conduct a review if this is necessary forto clarifying the case.
+The court may, for example, present questions to the parties or conduct a review if this is necessary for clarifying the case.
 In administrative proceedings, the public authority does not have a similar status of party or opponent as in civil proceedings, since it has taken an administrative decision in the exercise of a statutory function, which it should perform objectively.
-In addition, preclusion is not applied in the same way in administrative disputes, i. e., usually new arguments and evidence may usually be submitted during the process, as long as the matter is not completely transformed as a result ofdue to the new arguments.
+In addition, preclusion is not applied in the same way in administrative disputes, i. e. new arguments and evidence may usually be submitted during the process, as long as the matter is not completely transformed as a result of the new arguments.

 Companies may have no other options but to appeal, as reaching a settlement with the authorities can be challenging or impossible in situations where there is no civil legal relationship.
 A party cannot agree with the FPRO whether or not a patent is granted.
 Furthermore, cases before administrative courts are usually non-discretionary, meaning that settlement is not permitted.